wpswings/mwb-bookings-for-woocommerce/README.txt

 [youtube https://www.youtube.com/watch?v=QTIiZDAtWKA?rel=0]

 == SALIENT FEATURES OF THE BOOKING APPOINTMENT WORDPRESS FREE VERSION: ==

+**1) Cost Concealment**
+The admins can utilize this feature to hide the base cost of the booking product from the customers.

 **1) Projected Availability Timeline**
 The admins can mention the availability window or set the day availability up to a particular date by using this feature.